lidofinance/docs/docs/guides/steth-integration-guide.md

 ### Wrap & Unwrap

-When wrapping stETH to wstETH, the desired amount of stETH is being locked on the WStETH contract balance and the wstETH is being minted according to the [shares bokkeeping](#Bookkeeping-shares) formula.
+When wrapping stETH to wstETH, the desired amount of stETH is being locked on the WstETH contract balance, and the wstETH is being minted according to the [shares bookeeping](#Bookkeeping-shares) formula.

-When unwrapping, wstETH gets burns and stETH is getting unlocked.
+When unwrapping, wstETH gets burnt and the corresponding amount of stETH gets unlocked.

-Thus, amount of stETH unlocked when unwrapping is diferent from what has been initially wrapped (given a rebase happened between wrapping and unwrapping wstETH).
+Thus, amount of stETH unlocked when unwrapping is different from what has been initially wrapped (given a rebase happened between wrapping and unwrapping stETH).

 ### ERC20Permit

 wstETH token implements the ERC20 Permit extension allowing approvals to be made via signatures, as defined in [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612).

-Adds the `permit` method, which can be used to change an account’s ERC20 allowance by presenting a message signed by the account.
-By not relying on `approve` method, the token holder account doesn’t need to send a transaction, and thus is not required to hold ether for gas fees at all.
+The `permit` method allows users to modify the allowance using a signed message, instead of through `msg.sender`.
+By not relying on `approve` method, wrapping can be done in one transaction instead of two.

 ## General integration examples